Non-singlet quark helicity PDFs of the nucleon from pseudo-distributions: Stability of PDF Results with Variable Prior Widths

 It is especially encouraging to find that the ${q_-/N}\left(x\right)$ and $g_{q_+/N}\left(x\right)$ distributions are stable as the widths of the prior distributions are doubled, shown as blue in Fig.~\ref{fig:Qv-Q+_variability-with-prior-widths}.
-Indeed the central values of the {\it Wide} prior determined PDFs differ slightly from the {\it Default} determinations for $x\lesssim0.5$ - the deviations being on the order of a few percent for $0.1\lesssim x\lesssim0.5$, and only appreciating in size for $x\lesssim0.1$.
+Indeed the central values of the {\it Wide} prior determined PDFs differ slightly from the {\it Default} determinations for $x\lesssim0.5$ - the deviations being on the order of a few percent for $0.2\lesssim x\lesssim0.5$, and only appreciating in size for $x\lesssim0.2$ where we expect the results from the inverse problem are least reliable anyway.
 However, unlike the PDFs determined with {\it Thin} priors, the statistical uncertainties of the PDFs obtained with {\it Wide} priors are entirely in line with the central values of the PDFs obtained with the {\it Default} priors.
 This indicates the {\it Default} prior widths we considered in our initial attempts to extract $g_{q_-/N}\left(x\right)$ and $g_{q_+/N}\left(x\right)$ in Sec.~\ref{sec:results} were not too constraining so as to bias the PDF determinations.
 This bolsters fidelity in our PDF determinations presented in Sec.~\ref{sec:results}.